francisuloko/private-events/README.md

 # Members Only (Rails Authentication)
 [Solo Project]

->  In this Rails Association project involves building an You want to build a site similar to a private Eventbrite which allows users to create events and then manage user signups.
+>  This Rails Association project involves building a site similar to a private Eventbrite which allows users to create events and then manage user signups.
 A user can create events.
 A user can attend many events.
 An event can be attended by many users.

 This project demonstrates my understanding of ActiveRecord Association and Queries.
 The project has three models: user, event and event_attendee.
 I have used the belongs_to and has_many association to show that an event belongs to a user and a user has many events.
 I also used methods like through to make assocation between user and event through the event_attendees table.